tbgrun/machine_learning/supervised_ml/Overview Supervised Machine Learning.md

 ---

-6. Performance Metrics
+### 6. Performance Metrics
-1. Accuracy:
+#### 6.1.
+Accuracy
-o	The proportion of correct predictions out of the total predictions. o	Limitation: Misleading with imbalanced data.
+  - The proportion of correct predictions out of the total predictions.
+  - **Limitation:** Misleading with imbalanced data.
-2. Precision, Recall, and F1-Score:
+#### 6.2.
+Precision, Recall, and F1-Score
-o	Precision: The proportion of true positive predictions out of all positive predictions. o	Recall: The proportion of true positives out of all actual positives. o	F1-Score: The harmonic mean of Precision and Recall, providing a balance between them.
+  - **Precision:** The proportion of true positive predictions out of all positive predictions.
+  - **Recall:** The proportion of true positives out of all actual positives.
+  - **F1-Score:** The harmonic mean of Precision and Recall, providing a balance between them.
-3. ROC-AUC (Receiver Operating Characteristic - Area Under Curve): o	ROC Curve: Plots True Positive Rate (Recall) against False Positive Rate. o	AUC: The area under the ROC curve.
+#### 6.3.
+ROC-AUC (Receiver Operating Characteristic - Area Under Curve)
+  - **ROC Curve:** Plots True Positive Rate (Recall) against False Positive Rate.
+  - **AUC:** The area under the ROC curve.
 A value close to 1 indicates a good model.
-4. Confusion Matrix:
+#### 6.4.
+Confusion Matrix
-o	A table showing the counts of true positives, true negatives, false positives, and false negatives.
+  - A table showing the counts of true positives, true negatives, false positives, and false negatives.
-5. Log Loss:
+#### 6.5.
+Log Loss
-o	Measures the uncertainty of the predictions.
+  - Measures the uncertainty of the predictions.
 Lower values indicate better performance.
-6. Cohen’s Kappa:
+#### 6.6.
+Cohen’s Kappa
-o	Measures the agreement between the predicted and actual labels, adjusted for chance.
+  - Measures the agreement between the predicted and actual labels, adjusted for chance.
 ________________________________________
 7. Feature Interpretation
 1. Feature Importance: